CenterDevice/ceres/docs/ceres.1.md

     BlockDeviceMappings, Hypervisor, IamInstanceProfile, ImageId, InstanceId, InstanceType, LaunchTime, Monitoring, Placement, PrivateDnsName, PrivateIpAddress, PublicDnsName, PublicIpAddress, RootDeviceName, RootDeviceType, SecurityGroups, State, StateReason, Tags(_), VirtualizationType, VpcId

+### instances terminate *INSTANCE_ID ...*

+  *instances terminate* terminates instances by instance id and outputs the corresponding state changes.
+The output can be controlled to allow for human readable format or JSON format for post-processing.

+  *INSTANCE_ID ...*
+  : Sets the instance id to terminate.
+Multiple instance ids may be set.

+  -d, --dry
+  : Activates dry run.
+Permissions and instance ids will be checked by AWS, but no instance will be terminated.

+  -o, --output *output*
+  : Selects output format.
+The default is *human*.
+Available options are *human* and *json*.

 # SHELL COMPLETION